Altronix/linq-network/_sources/api/api_c/api_c_atx_net_create.rst.txt

 ======================== ===========
 Parameter                Description
 ======================== ===========
-const atx_net_callbacks* Struct of function pointers to process events void*                    User data passed to each callback function to process events.
+const linq_network_callbacks* Struct of function pointers to process events void*                    User data passed to each callback function to process events.
 ======================== ===========